perticascatalin/Research/RelationalPROG/in_depth.md

 8. **Beam Search**: a version of BFS, which uses a heuristic to only keep a subset of (best) partial solutions explored at any given point during the search process.

+9. **Kernel**: Convolution matrix or mask, used for applying a filter to an image.

 ### 8. Additional References

 1. [Distributed Representations of Words and Phrases and their Compositionality, 2013](https://arxiv.org/pdf/1310.4546.pdf)